-ASSIGNMENT AND USE OF SPACE:
+X. ASSIGNMENT AND USE OF SPACE:

 A. While efforts will be made to meet the placement requests of students, University reserves the right to make all student housing assignments at its sole discretion, with no guarantee of placement in preferred residence halls.
-University will be mindful in establishing a process that it determines to be fair in assigning space, but may deviate from that process at its discretion.
+University will be mindful in establishing a process that it determines to be fair in assigning space but may deviate from that process at its discretion.
 In most cases, the date that the Student Confirmation Fee is paid to the University will be used in determining priority of assignment.

-- B. Residence hall rooms/apartments shall be occupied only by the person(s) assigned to them by University Housing. - C. Room occupancy limits are maintained in accordance with fire safety codes.
+- B. The Rented Premises shall be occupied only by the person(s) assigned to it by University Housing. - C. Room occupancy limits are maintained in accordance with fire safety codes.
 Maximum occupancy shall be defined by the number of beds indicated on the room inventory.
 The number of occupants residing in a residence hall room, suite bedroom, or apartment bedroom shall not exceed the number of beds provided by University Housing in that space. - D. University Housing, in its sole discretion, may move residents for consolidation, disciplinary action, a facility failure, or for other reasons, in response to unforeseen or extraordinary circumstances. - E. Right of Occupancy: University Housing shall provide Student with a space in a residence hall facility on campus based on availability.
-This Agreement shall not give Student a right to any specific space, building, roommate or type of accommodation by this Agreement.
-In the event that no space is available on the campus, the University may terminate the agreement in accordance with the procedures outline in Section VI (E). - F. Right of Entry: University reserves the right to enter resident rooms and common spaces for the following reasons: to take inventory, fire protection, sanitation, safety, maintenance, rule enforcement, inspection, improvement or repairs, to evaluate conditions that could affect the health or safety of residents, or controlling the rooms/apartments in the event of an epidemic or emergency, or for any other purpose in accordance with University policy.
-Student is not required to be present at the time of inspection or other entries described above.
-Inspections will occur at least once a term.

-G. Room or Apartment Changes: A room change may not be made without written approval from University Housing and is predicated upon the space available, date and time of request, and the grounds and need for the transfer.
+This Agreement shall not give Student a right to any specific space, building, roommate, or type of accommodation by this Agreement.
+In the event that no space is available on the campus, the University may terminate the agreement in accordance with the procedures outline in Section VII (E). - F. Right of Entry: a.
+Safety/Maintenance Inspection.
+University officials may enter the Rented Premises to conduct a safety/maintenance inspection of the health and safety conditions in the Rented Premises, to perform maintenance and repairs, to take inventory, and/or to perform cleaning and janitorial operations.
+University officials will provide advance notice to the Student prior to performing a safety/maintenance inspection of the Rented Premises. b.
+Search Inspection.
+University officials may enter the Rented Premises, without advance notice to the Resident, to conduct a search inspection for the purpose of inspecting whether violations of University policies, rules, and regulations are occurring or have occurred inside the Rented Premises.
+A search inspection must be authorized in writing by the Executive Director of University Housing before University officials may conduct a search inspection.
+The Executive Director of University Housing may authorize a search inspection only upon reasonable suspicion that University policies, rules, or regulations have been or are being violated inside the Rented Premises.
+6 c.
+Emergency Inspection.
+In an emergency situation, University officials may enter the Rented Premises to conduct an emergency inspection, without advance notice to the Student and without prior authorization from the Executive Director of University Housing, if the University officials reasonably believe that the delay from obtaining prior written authorization from the Executive Director of University Housing would pose a significant risk of substantial harm to persons, property, or the Rented Premises. - G. Room or Apartment Changes: A room change may not be made without written approval from University Housing and is predicated upon the space available, date and time of request, and the grounds and need for the transfer. - H. Cleanliness: Student agrees to maintain the Rented Premises in a clean and sanitary condition and to return the Rented Premises back to University Housing in the same condition, including general cleanliness, as it was at the beginning of the term of occupancy, ordinary wear and tear excepted.